U.S. expels two Cuban diplomats after bizarre incidents in Havana

 Nauert said the department had reminded Cuba of its international obligation to protect foreign diplomats.

-Harassment of U.S. diplomats in Cuba is not uncommon and dates to the restoration of limited ties with the communist government in the 1970s.
-But the use of sonic devices to intentionally harm diplomats would mark a new phase in harassment.Report Typo/Error
+U.S. diplomats in Cuba said they suffered occasional harassment for years after the restoration of limited ties with the communist government in the 1970s, harassment reciprocated by U.S. agents against Cuban diplomats in Washington.
+The use of sonic devices to intentionally harm diplomats would be unprecedented.Report Typo/Error